-Topic 1: Personal identity and education Topic 2: The work environmnet assessment 1A) (Internal (Internal One assessment consisting of two parts: • An extended response - spoken/signed assessment 2A) • Reading comprehension - short answer response assessment 2B) (Internal
+Topic 1: Personal identity and education Topic 2: The work environmnet One assessment consisting of two parts: • an extended response - written (Internal assessment 1A) • a student learning journal (Internal assessment 1B).
+One assessment consisting of two parts: • an extended response - short response (Internal assessment 2A) • a reading comprehension task (Internal assessment 2B).